Gastroscopy in Singapore – How is it performed?

 - Infection — After a biopsy, there is a very small chance that the wound might become infected.
 Do consult your gastroscopy clinic in Singapore if you experience any fever, cold, or are feeling generally unwell.
 A chest infection may occur from secretions entering the airway due to the throat being numb or from sedation.
 This can be prevented by suctioning the secretions during the procedure.

 - Damage to teeth — The insertion of the gastroscope into the mouth may cause some damage to the teeth.
 The use of the mouthguard during the procedure will help prevent this from happening.

 - Reaction to sedation — Sedation may affect breathing, heart rate, and blood pressure.
 During the procedure, you will be monitored closely and treated appropriately if any complications from sedation arise.

 - Perforation — The gastroscope may cause a tear in the lining of the oesophagus, stomach, and duodenum and will require surgery to repair.

-Rest assured, OGD’s are the most common procedures performed by gastroscopies.
+Rest assured, OGD’s are the most common procedures performed by gastroenterologists.
 They have a very low risk and, on average, take about 10 minutes to complete.
 According to Dr Benjamin Yip, patients can generally leave the hospital half to one hour after the procedure.
 For selected patients, this procedure can even be done without sedation!

 Due to the use of sedatives, adequate monitoring for safety in the form of pulse oximetry, blood pressure, and visual cues of respiratory rate and effort will be performed.

 You may be asked to perform several swallows to aid the gastroscope in entering the oesophagus.
-It is inserted gently into your mouth and then slowly passed along into the stomach and the duodenum.
+It is inserted gently into your mouth and then slowly passed into the stomach and the duodenum.